 Chocolate Pumpkin Bread

 Now, for an even better version of this pumpkin bread, let’s mix in some chocolate chunks!
-I love dark chocolate chunks, but feel free to swap them out with chocolate chips.
+I love dark chocolate chunks, but feel free to swap them out with semi-sweet chocolate chips.
 Just gently fold them into the batter with a rubber spatula before baking.
 The result is a fabulous combo of pumpkin and chocolate in a delicious moist sweet bread.

 Toasted Italian Meringue